xtreme-sameer-vohra/kubernetes-the-hard-way/docs/01-prerequisites.md

 To change this, edit the [Vagrantfile](../vagrant/Vagrantfile) and set the new value for the network prefix at line 9.
 This should not overlap any of the other network settings.

+It is *recommended* that you leave the pod and service networks with the following defaults.
+If you change them then you will also need to edit one or both of the CoreDNS and Weave networking manifests to accommodate your change.

 ### Pod Network

 The network used to assign IP addresses to pods is `10.244.0.0/16`.